Financial-Times/list-notifications-rw/api/api.md

 + Response 200 (application/json)

-    Returns a single page of notifications since the date provided.
-Maximum of 50 notifications per page.
-The `rel=next` link (from the `links` object) **must** be used for your subsequent request, or you could miss notifications.
+    Returns a single page of notifications since the date provided, with a maximum of 50 notifications per page.
+After your initial request, the link with `rel` property `next` (from the `links` object) **must** be used for your subsequent request, or you could miss notifications.

     + Body